 If we decide to list a property the owner can ask for a review and there will be a process for an appeal to an independent body.
 We will provide further details in a letter to the property owner.

 If a nomination is ineligible, we will write to the nominating group with an explanation as to why it was unsuccessful.
 In such circumstances the property will be added to our list of assets nominated unsuccessfully and will remain on the list for five years.

 Nominees cannot appeal the decision made in respect of the asset, however, groups can make a complaint through our complaints procedure if they feel we have not followed the correct procedure.

 Viewing nominated assets

-You can view the pdf list of assets of community value (73 KB) that have been successfully listed and details of nominated assets that have not been successful.
+You can view the list of pdf Community Assets of Value (82 KB) that have been successfully listed and details of nominated assets that have not been successful.

 Making a bid